symfony/symfony-docs/routing/custom_route_loader.rst

 .. note::

     When importing resources, the key (e.g. ``app_file``) is the name of the collection.
-    Just be sure that it's unique per file so no other lines override it.
+    Be sure that it's unique per file so no other lines override it.

 If your application needs are different, you can create your own custom route loader as explained in the next section.